anmarjarjees/node.js-start/README.md

 This is a glimpse about things that will be covered in details later!

 # Start Learning
-To go through the learning process step by step, you will need to read the files in the following sequence to understand the key points of working with Node.js:
+To go through the learning process step by step, you will need to read the files in the following sequence of the folders to understand the key points of working with Node.js:
+- 1.basic
   - index1.js
   - index2.js
+- 2.events
+  - index1.js
+- 3.files
+  - index1.js
+  - index2.js
   - index3.js
+- 4.node_pages
+  - index1.js
+  - index2.js
+- 5.modules
+  - my-module1.js
-- index4.js
+  - index1.js
-- index5.js
+  - my-module2.js
-- index6.js
+  - index2.js
-- index7.js
+- 6.packages
-- index8.js
+  - index1
-- index9.js
+  - index2
-- index.js => is the final file to start the application using "Express"

 ### NOTES:
 - To practice the final two files: index8.js and index.js you need to install the express JS framework, and the steps are written in the comment inside the files